Gowtham81126/EasySuite-LandingPage/README.md

-# 🌐 EasySuite - LandingPage
+# 🌐 Easy Suite - LandingPage

 EasySuite is a modern landing page that brings together **ParkEasy** and **ChargeEasy** into a single unified platform.
 It serves as the entry point for users to explore smart parking and EV charging solutions with a clean and intuitive interface.